mui/material-ui/docs/pages/blog/mui-v5.md

 - Why does it even exist
 - Present the new Data Grid component, hopefully, released as v5.0.0 at the same time.

-##

-## Updated browsers support
+## Change on the supported platforms

+- Updated TypeScript version
+- Updated node.js version
+- Updated React's version
-- Stop all work on IE 11, but specific IE 11 will only be removed in v6.
+- Updated browsers support.
+Stop all work on IE 11, but specific IE 11 will only be removed in v6.
+  Moving IE 11 to a different bundle has allowed saving [-6kB](https://github.com/mui-org/material-ui/pull/22814#issuecomment-700995216) overall.

 ## Improved DX

-### More focused demos in the docs
+### Smaller demos in the docs

 - Covered a bit in https://material-ui.com/blog/2021-q1-update/